 Dr Gareth Atkins, BA (Durham), MPhil, PhD.
-College Teaching Officer in History.
+Official Fellow and College Lecturer in History.

-As College Teaching Officer I play a full part in the teaching of undergraduate history at Queens' and at a number of other colleges.
+As a College Lecturer in HIstory I play a full part in the teaching of undergraduate history at Queens' and at a number of other colleges.
 I supervise for papers 5 (British political history 1688-1886) and 10 (British economic and social history 1700-1880).
-I also assist Dr Cordiner with college teaching for the compulsory methodology paper, 'Historical Argument and Practice'.
+I also assist Dr Thompson with college teaching for the compulsory methodology paper, 'Historical Argument and Practice'.

 I am an Affiliated Lecturer in the Faculty of History.
 I give a series of lectures ('God and the British') for papers 5 and 10, and I also supervise Part II dissertations.
 At postgraduate level I supervise M.Phil. students as well as teaching classes for various Master's courses.

 - Official Fellow